 Head Athletic Therapist

-Rob Milette is in his ninth season with the Winnipeg Jets Hockey Club as the Head Athletic Therapist.
+Rob Milette is in his 13th season with the Winnipeg Jets Hockey Club as the Head Athletic Therapist.
 Milette worked his 1,000th professional game Jan.
 26/16.
 He worked as Head Therapist for gold medal-winning Team Canada at the 2015 IIHF World Championship in Prague, Czech Republic and silver medal-winning Team Canada at the 2017 World Championship in France and Germany.
 Milette spent nine seasons with the Manitoba Moose, six of those years in the head athletic therapist role.
 Prior to his time with the Moose, Milette was the Therapist and Equipment Manager for the University of Manitoba Bison men's hockey team for two seasons.
 He was also an Assistant Trainer with the Winnipeg Goldeyes during the 2000 season.

 "Mullet" is a member of the Canadian Athletic Therapists Association and received a Bachelor of Exercise and Sports Science (Athletic Therapy) degree at the University of Manitoba.
 Milette and his wife Camille have two children, Bauer and Janelle, and live in St. Adolphe, Man.